biaslyze-dev/biaslyze/docs/sources/index.md

 ### Adding concepts and keywords

-You can add concepts and new keywords for existing concepts by editing [concepts.py](https://github.com/biaslyze-dev/biaslyze/blob/main/biaslyze/concepts.py).
+You can add concepts and new keywords for existing concepts by editing the concept files in [concepts](https://github.com/biaslyze-dev/biaslyze/blob/main/biaslyze/concepts/).
 A tutorial on how to create custom concepts and work with them can be found [here](https://biaslyze.org/tutorials/tutorial-working-with-custom-concepts/).

 ## Preview/build the documentation with mkdocs